-Revolving Line of Credit and Term Loan
+Revolving Line of Credit and Term Loan Loans

-We have a \$600 million unsecured revolving line of credit and a \$ 300 million unsecured term loan with a syndicate of banks that mature on August 19, 2026.
-Borrowings under the revolving line of credit and term loan can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions, and the repurchase of our common stock.
-The term loan requires principal payments in consecutive quarterly installments of \$3.75 million on the last business day of each quarter.
-Interest rates on amounts borrowed under the revolving line of credit and term loan are based on (i) an adjusted base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.5%, and (c) one-month adjusted term Secured Overnight Financing Rate ("SOFR") rate plus 1%, plus, in each case, an applicable margin, or (ii) an adjusted term SOFR rate plus an applicable margin.
+We have a \$600 million unsecured revolving line of credit and a \$300 million unsecured term loan (the "\$300 Million Term Loan") with a syndicate of banks that mature on August 19, 2026.
+Borrowings under the revolving line of credit and term loan the \$300 Million Term Loan can be used for working capital and general corporate purposes and may also be used for the refinancing of existing debt, acquisitions, and the repurchase of our common stock.
+The term loan \$300 Million Term Loan requires principal payments in consecutive quarterly installments of \$3.75 million on the last business day of each quarter.
+Interest rates on amounts borrowed under the revolving line of credit and term loan the \$300 Million Term Loan are based on (i) an adjusted base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.5%, and (c) one-month adjusted term Secured Overnight Financing Rate ("SOFR") rate plus 1%, plus, in each case, an applicable margin, or (ii) an adjusted term SOFR rate plus an applicable margin. margin (or, if such rate is no longer available, a successor benchmark rate determined in accordance with the terms of the credit agreement).
+Adjusted term SOFR is defined as term SOFR for the relevant interest period plus a SOFR adjustment of 0.10% per annum.
 The applicable margin for base rate borrowings and for SOFR borrowings is determined based on our consolidated leverage ratio.
 The applicable margin for base rate borrowings ranges from 0% to 0.75% per annum and for SOFR borrowings ranges from 1% to 1.75% per annum.
 In addition, we must pay certain credit facility fees.
-The revolving line of credit and term loan contain certain restrictive covenants including a maximum consolidated leverage ratio of 3.5 to 1.0, subject to a step up to 4.0 to 1.0 following certain permitted acquisitions and subject to certain conditions, and a minimum interest coverage ratio of 3.0 to 1.0.
+The revolving line of credit and term loan the \$300 Million Term Loan contain certain restrictive covenants including a maximum consolidated leverage ratio of 3.5 to 1.0, subject to a step up to 4.0 to 1.0 following certain permitted acquisitions and subject to certain conditions, and a minimum interest coverage ratio of 3.0 to 1.0.
 The credit agreement also contains other covenants typical of unsecured credit facilities.